Do you need a nominee director in Singapore?

 FAQ’s

-Foreign companies appoint nominee directors in Singapore to comply with the local law that requires every Singapore company to possess a minimum of 1 regional director.
+Foreign companies appoint nominee directors in Singapore to comply with the local law that requires every Singapore company to possess a minimum of one director who is ordinarily resident in Singapore.

 Companies are often forced to replace their Nominee Director because they are no longer cooperative with clients or not accessible.
 We as corporate service providers must communicate clearly with our clients and explain to them the responsibilities and scopes of nominee directors.